 If you are a self-employed subcontractor, before you are first paid on a new job the contractor you are working for will ask you for your address and your Unique Tax Reference number (UTR).
 Your UTR is the 10 digit number HMRC gives to you when you register as self-employed.
 It will be shown on your tax return and on letters sent to you from HMRC.
-(CIS cards with a photograph of the worker are no-longer issued).
 This information will be used to find you on HMRC’s Construction Industy Scheme (CIS) system.

 Contractors use an on-line system to tell HMRC of the monthly payments they make to their subcontractors.
 Before the contractor is able to pay you for the first time they must use that system to check that you are registered for CIS (as well as being registered for self-employment).
 The HMRC system will look for your UTR on its list of registered subcontractors; it will then tell the employer what tax deduction to use.
 The options are:

 - Payment after deduction of tax at 20% – most ‘labour only’ subcontractors will have tax deducted at a flat rate of 20%.
 This means that HMRC has found your UTR on their list of CIS subcontractors